 See you on the other side!

-10 months agoWe're almost there, folks.
+about 1 year agoWe're almost there, folks.
 Just three more days until the last day of NaNoWriMo 2017!
 Some of us have already crossed the 50,000-word mark, some of us can taste it, and some of us feel like that finish line is way too far away to reach.
 But as most of us Rough Writer veterans love to tell, retired ML Erin wrote 12,000 words on the last day at Susan's potluck Sprint to the Finish.
 We all rooted for her at the house and on FB.
 It was epic.

 And it just so happens Susan's hosting a Sprint to the Finish potluck at her home on Nov.
 30, from 5 pm to midnight.
 Who knows?
 We may have another story to tell.
 So bring yourself, your computer, a snack dish to share, and your determination to win this thing, because the victory lap is worth it.
 She lives in Wylie, so you can PM Susan Pitman on Facebook or kitykity here on the NaNo site for the address.